tom-weatherhead/rails-stack-example/README.md

 	# which ruby
 	# ruby -v
 	# usermod -a -G rvm deployer
+		- Add the user "deployer" to the group "rvm" so that "deployer" can install Ruby gems globally (e.g. when installing the app by running "bundle").

 	X Not necessary: Ensure that Bash shells start with the "-l" (login) option
 		- Put a shortcut to LXTerminal on the desktop.
 Then right-click on it and go to Properties -> Desktop Entry -> Command.
 Set tis value to: lxterminal -e "bash -il"